ytchinyutung/hello-world/README.md

 # hello-world
 just another repository
-This is the first program in github to be designed.
+This is my first program in github.
-Nothing that special about using it, right?
+Nothing special.